- Adult & Adolescent Spine Surgery

 In addition to superior imaging, Dr. Gerlach utilizes computer aided surgical navigation.
 Navigation enhances minimally invasive procedures and surgical accuracy.
 It allows surgeons to view their instruments in relation to the surgical anatomy on a monitor in the operating room.
 It is comparable to your car’s GPS system, where the CT scan image of your anatomy is the map and the surgical instruments are moving on the anatomy, similar to a car moving on a GPS road.
 Navigation provides precise 3D images that are used for planning and guiding surgical treatment and reduces the risk of compromising the surrounding structures.

 Dr. Gerlach provides individualized care for each patient by working with a wide network of non-surgical spine specialists to optimize conservative treatment options, and in providing the most modern and successful spine surgical techniques, ensuring every patient gets the best care possible.
+Dr. Gerlach is a Board-Certified Orthopedic Surgeon.

 Outside of work, Dr. Gerlach is a husband and busy father of four, two sons and two daughters.
 He enjoys spending time with his family playing soccer, golfing, skiing, climbing mountains and road biking.